-The objective of the masterclass is to introduce participants to the art of Aristide Cavaillé-Coll through his beautiful masterpiece in St. Ouen abbey church in Rouen, only one hour by train from Paris’ St. Lazare train station.
+The objective of the organ masterclass is to introduce participants to the art of Aristide Cavaillé-Coll through his beautiful masterpiece in St. Ouen Church in Rouen, only one hour by train from Paris St. Lazare train station.

-Address: St. Ouen abbey church, Rouen (only one hour by train from Paris’ St. Lazare train station, direct buses from Paris CDG airport to Rouen with Flixbus)
+Address: St. Ouen Church, Rouen (only one hour by train from Paris St. Lazare train station, direct buses from Paris CDG airport to Rouen with Flixbus)

 Course fee: 500 €